 People often have many individuals following them and trying to learn their skills.
 Still, sales are among the skills that cannot be taught or transferred easily from one person to the other, another classic example of tacit knowledge.

 Language is another significant example of tacit knowledge.
 The notion of language cannot be taught.
 You cannot only learn a language by learning the rules of grammar.
 The only way you pick it up is if you are a native speaker of the language or have been practicing it for an extended period.

-Native speakers often pick it up much more comfortable because they are surrounded by it.
-Even if they are not aware of all the grammar rules in the very beginning, they still speak the language very well and only get to know about the grammar rules at a much later stage.
+Native speakers often pick it up much more comfortably because they are surrounded by it.
+Therefore, even if they are not aware of all the grammar rules initially, they still speak the language very well and only get to know about the grammar rules at a much later stage.

 5 Importance of Capturing Tacit Knowledge in Your Organization

 Any organization has a vast amount of tacit knowledge, which proves to be a valuable asset for the organization and its team.
 This asset is not just a symbolic asset.

 - When a team has any amount of documented tacit knowledge, it becomes proof of how responsible and dedicated your team is towards the company’s goals.
 Also, it doesn’t disrupt any decision-making process.